nicobailon/gemini-code-review-mcp/README.md

   -e GEMINI_API_KEY=your_key_here \
   -- uvx gemini-code-review-mcp

+# IMPORTANT: Restart Claude Desktop after adding the server
+# The MCP server won't be available until you restart

 # 3. Use in your AI agent
 # "Generate a code review for my project"
 ```